Cal Ripken Sr. Collegiate Baseball League: History

 Founded in 2005, the league was named for Cal Ripken Sr. (1935–1999), a longtime player and manager in the Baltimore Orioles system.
 It is not associated with the Cal Ripken Sr. Foundation.

 The league's founding teams were the Bethesda Big Train, College Park Bombers, Maryland Redbirds, Rockville Express, Silver Spring-Takoma Thunderbolts, and Youse's Maryland Orioles.

 The Herndon Braves joined in 2007 and the Alexandria Aces in 2008, expanding the league into Northern Virginia.
 Before the 2010 season, the College Park Bombers left the league and the Southern Maryland Nationals, formerly the Southern Maryland Cardinals, joined.
 The Maryland Redbirds changed their name to the Baltimore Redbirds.

 In 2011, the Vienna River Dogs became the ninth team in the league and the third in Northern Virginia.
+The same season, Perfect Game USA ranked the Bethesda Big Train the best team in summer baseball.
 The league expanded into Washington, D.C., when the D.C.
 Grays joined for the 2012 season.
 In 2013, the Baltimore Presstman Cardinals and the Gaithersburg Giants joined the League.
 In 2014, the Southern Maryland Nationals shut down and the Cardinals were replaced by the Baltimore Dodgers.
 Youse's Maryland Orioles left after the season.
 In 2015, the League changed to a two-division format with a playoff.
 After the 2018 season, the Baltimore Redbirds, Rockville Express, Baltimore Dodgers, and Loudoun Riverdogs left the League.
-Cropdusters Baseball joined the League in 2022 and the Southern Maryland Senators joined in 2023.
+The Olney Cropdusters joined the League in 2022 and the Southern Maryland Senators joined in 2023.

-In 2011, Perfect Game USA ranked the Bethesda Big Train the best team in summer baseball.

-Showcase games

-Mid-Atlantic Classic

-On July 15, 2009, teams of all-stars from the CRSCBL and the Valley Baseball League, a collegiate wooden-bat league based in Virginia, met to play a game dubbed the Mid-Atlantic Classic in Waldorf, Maryland.
-The Ripken League prevailed, 2–1.
-A planned 2010 rematch was rained out.
-On July 11, 2011, the leagues held the second Mid-Atlantic Classic at Eagle Field at Veterans Memorial Stadium in Harrisonburg, Virginia.
-The Ripken League won again, 6–3.

-Southern Collegiate Showcase

-In 2017, 2018, and 2019, the CRSCBL sent all-star teams to North Carolina to participate in the Southern Collegiate Prospect Showcase against teams from the Florida Collegiate Summer League, the Southern Collegiate Baseball League, the Sunbelt Baseball League, and the Valley Baseball League.